NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Using ground truth when floating the intrinsics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If a point cloud having ground truth, such as a lidar file or DEM exists, say named ``lidar.csv``, it can be used as part of bundle adjustment.
+If a point cloud having ground truth, such as a DEM or lidar file exists, say named ``ref.tif``, it can be used as part of bundle adjustment.
 For that, the stereo DEM obtained earlier needs to be first aligned to this ground truth, such as::

-    pc_align --max-displacement VAL run_stereo/run-DEM.tif \
+    pc_align --max-displacement VAL           \
+      run_stereo/run-DEM.tif ref.tif          \
       --save-inv-transformed-reference-points \
-      lidar.csv -o run_align/run
+      -o run_align/run

 (see the manual page of this tool in :numref:`pc_align` for more details).